-- Assume all assets are worthless - New LP guarantees Lender that Lender will collect at least \$2 million.
-New LP will only be liable if and to the extent that Lender fails to recover at least \$2 million. - Risk of Loss is remote.
-Would codifying economic substance change the analysis?
+- Assume all assets are worthless. - New LP guarantees Lender that Lender will collect at least \$2 million.
+New LP will only be liable if and to the extent Lender fails to recover at least \$2 million. - Economic risk of loss is remote if assets are valued at \$200 million and the nonrecourse debt is \$40 million. - Economic Substance?